English Français

 2. tdsRef: the TDataServer in which the observations are stored;

-3. input: the input variables stored in the TDataServer tdsRef which have been defined as inputs in the code just before creating the calibration object.
-This argument has the usual attribute list format "x:y:z".
+3. input: the input variables stored in the TDataServer tdsRef, which must be defined as inputs in the code before creating the calibration object.
+This argument has the usual attribute list format "x:y:z";

-4. reference: the reference variables stored in the TDataServer tdsRef, with which the output of the code or function will be compared to.
-This argument has the usual attribute list format "out1:out2:out3".
+4. reference: the reference variables stored in the TDataServer tdsRef, against which the output of the code or function will be compared.
+This argument has the usual attribute list format "out1:out2:out3";

-5. weight: this argument is optional and can be used to define the name of the (single) variable stored in the TDataServer tdsRef which should be used, in the case of a TWeightedLSDistanceFunction, to fill the , i.e. the weights used to ponderate each and every observations with respect to the others (see Section XI.1.1).
+5. weight (optional): this argument is optional and can be used to define the name of the (single) variable stored in the TDataServer tdsRef which, in the case of a TWeightedLSDistanceFunction, is used to fill the , i.e. the coefficients that weight each observation relative to the others and, in the case of a TGaussLogLikelihoodFunction, is used to fill the , i.e. the standard deviations of each observation associated to the j-th variable (see Section XI.1.1).

 Warning

-Once this method is called, the distance function is created and is stored within the calibration object.
-It might be needed to put a hand on it for some option, but this is further discussed in Section XI.2.2.3.
+Once this method is called, the distance or likelihood function is created and is stored within the calibration object.
+It may be necessary to access it for certain options, but this is further discussed in Section XI.2.2.3.

-The following line summarise this construction in a case where an instance cal of the fake class TCalClass (as if this class were inheriting from the TCalibration class) is created.
+The following line summarises this construction in a case where an instance cal of the fake class TCalClass (as if this class was inheriting from the TCalibration class) is created.

 # Define the dataservers